14" Cordless Lawn Mower, 20V Lightweight Push Mower with 5.0Ah Battery, Ultra-Quiet Motor for Small Yards, Lawn Care, Backyard Maintenance Review

 Frequently Asked Questions

-Q: How long does the battery take to fully charge?
+Q: How long does the battery last, and can I buy a spare?

 How It Compares